Modelling Global Trade with Optimal Transport: Introduction

 This distance $C_{ij}$ comprises all factors that contribute to the ease of selling goods produced in one country to another, including transportation costs, information costs, and tariff and non-tariff barriers to trade.
 Traditional gravity models use a set of covariates to estimate $C_{ij}$ as

-where $\pi_i$ and $\chi_j$ are exogenous exporter and importer-side regressors \cite{Dekle_2008}, $\rho_{ij}$ are bilateral covariates, and $\alpha$, $\beta$, $\gamma$ are the coefficient vectors.
+where $\pi_i$ and $\chi_j$ are exogenous exporter and importer-side regressors \cite{Dekle_2008}, which can be specified as fixed effects, $\rho_{ij}$ are bilateral covariates, and $\alpha$, $\beta$, $\gamma$ are the coefficient vectors.
 Commonly used covariates include geographic proximity, the existence of trade agreements, colonial ties, tariffs, non-tariff barriers, or shared languages \cite{Yotov_2017}.
-The \emph{structural gravity model} corrects eq. \eqref{eq:Gravity} with import and export multilateral resistance terms, which account for the relative nature of bilateral trade shares.
+The \emph{structural gravity model} corrects eq.~\eqref{eq:Gravity} with import and export multilateral resistance terms, which account for the relative nature of bilateral trade shares.
 This adjustment has been shown to align with various microeconomic models \cite{Arkolakis_2012}.
 Gravity models have been widely used to study agrifood trade.
-For instance, \cite{Olper_Raimondi2009} estimate residual trade costs based on a micro-founded gravity equation, finding ad valorem costs to be 60\% higher in the global South compared to the North.
+For instance, \cite{Olper_Raimondi2009} estimate residual trade costs based on a micro-founded gravity equation, finding ad-valorem costs to be 60\% higher in the Global South compared to the North.
 Studies have also investigated the impact of global and regional trade agreements \cite{Sarker_Jayasinghe2007,Mujahid_Kalkuhl2016} and the effect of eliminating tariffs \cite{Raimondi_Olper2011,Philippidis_etal2013}.